PlaceholderHuman/ASTRA/README.md

 ### Astra
-Astra takes a .in file and a .ini file and will return many different files (according to how you set it up).
+The program Astra takes a .in file (and a .ini for distribution and .txt for cavity) and will return many different files (according to how you set it up).
+I have the cavity file and the distribution file in the same folder as the .in and Astra program.
-An Astra file would look like this:
+An Astra.in file would look like this:
 ```
 &NEWRUN
     Run = 1